hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 4 slightly-worn Mickey Mantles.

 You may be thinking that my question wasn't fair, but by word problem standards my example is very pedestrian.
 First of all, I did not include many other combinations of things that would add up to the remaining amount.
-Second, I layed the language of the problem out in really clean terms to make the required math easy to parse, which word problems often try to obfuscate to some degree.
+Second, I laid the language of the problem out in really clean terms to make the required math easy to parse, which word problems often try to obfuscate to some degree.
 Third, I (mostly) stuck to nice, round whole numbers and avoided floating-point math, which LLMs are known to struggle with.
 Finally, the only qualitative context I added to the problem was the first line.
 Really tricky word problems contain several different, sometimes conflicting, peices of information that must be used to narrow the correct answer down.